AectechSG/Aectech-Dynamo-Package/README.md

 ## Bugs/ Wishlist ##

-Please log any issues or include wishlist features to be included at the [issue tab](https://github.com/AectechSG/Aectech-Dynamo-Package/issues)
+Please log any issues or include any wishlist features  at the [issue tab](https://github.com/AectechSG/Aectech-Dynamo-Package/issues).

 ## Releases ##